pinifloyd/BootstrapToolkit/README.md

 ## Installing the Gem

-The BootstrapToolkit provides the Twitter Bootstrap stylesheets in LESS way.
-It provides more customization options, like changing theme colors, and provides useful LESS mixins for your code, but requires the LESS gem and the Ruby Racer Javascript runtime.
+The BootstrapToolkit provides the Twitter Bootstrap stylesheets in some ways:
+LESS, SCSS and CSS way.
+LESS and SCSS provides more customization options, like changing theme colors, and provides useful mixins for your code, but they have some requirements.

+### LESS way

+For using LESS we require the LESS gem and the Ruby Racer Javascript runtime.
-Include these lines in the Gemfile to install BootstrapToolkit:
+Include these lines in the Gemfile for using BootstrapToolkit in LESS way:

 ```ruby
 gem "therubyracer"